HITS-AIN/AINJuliaRegistry/README.md

 ##  ℹ What is this?

-Registry for simplifying the installation of Julia packages produced by AIN group.
+A registry for simplifying the installation of Julia packages produced by AIN group.

 Packages registered with the general registry of Julia will not be registered here too.